-Garnet is the birthstone for january and the gem for the 2nd anniversary.
-Some believe the true value of garnet birthstone is, its power to bring the wearer good health, wealth, and happiness.
-Garnets belong to a group of over 20 closely-related minerals with the same chrystal structure but slightly different chemical composition.
+Garnet is the birthstone for January and the gem for the 2nd anniversary.
+Some believe the true value of a garnet birthstone is, its power to bring the wearer good health, wealth, and happiness.
+Garnets belong to a group of over 20 closely-related minerals with the same crystal structure but slightly different chemical compositions.
 It includes five garnet species that are commercially important as gems.
 Those five are pyrope,almandine, spessartine, grossular, and andradite.
 A sixth, uvarovite green garnet.

-2) Spessartine: Spessartine garnet is a nesosilicate, manganese,and aluminium garnet species, vibrant orange color component.
+2) Spessartine: Spessartine garnet is a nesosilicate, manganese, and aluminum garnet species, a vibrant orange color component.
 It's named after the Spessart district of Bavaria, Germany.
-Where,it was first discivered.
-Mandarin Garnet, in the 1990, vibrant orange spessartine from new sources in Namibia and Nigeria as" Mandarin" garnet a reference to the gems.
-Sources: Namibia, Nigeria, Madagascar, India,and Sri Lanka.
+Where it was first discovered.
+Mandarin Garnet, in 1990, vibrant orange spessartine from new sources in Namibia and Nigeria as" Mandarin" garnet a reference to the gems.
+Sources: Namibia, Nigeria, Madagascar, India, and Sri Lanka.

 3) Pyrope-spessartine: Color change garnet and malaya garnet are mixtures of pyrope and spessartine.
-Color change garnet, that show a distinct color change from green to bluish green in day (or fluorescent) light and red to reddish purple in incandescent light, that contains vanadium.
-Malaya garnet, malaya comes from a Swahili word that means " out of family" or "outcast".
-Slightly pinkish orange,reddish orange garnet.
-Sources: Tanzania's Umba River Valley, Kenya and Sri Lanka.
+Color change garnet, which shows a distinct color change from green to bluish-green in day (or fluorescent) light and red to reddish-purple in incandescent light, contains vanadium.
+Malaya garnet, Malaya comes from a Swahili word that means " out of family" or "outcast".
+Slightly pinkish-orange, reddish-orange garnet.
+Sources: Tanzania's Umba River Valley, Kenya, and Sri Lanka.

 5) Andradite: Andradite is a nesosilicate mineral species of the garnet group.
 There are three varieties have been recognized by gemologists: demantoid, melanite, and topazolite.